m50d/smartcloud-prices/README.md

 ## Assumptions

- - Since this is a realtime API, we should make an upstream call for every call rather than e.g. caching responses
-    - In particular, in the case of an error we should propagate an error to our users rather than e.g. fall back to old data
  - Errors and status from the upstream API are safe to expose to users
  - The example call with a `kind` parameter is the only style we need to support
+ - Upstream's timestamps and the local machine clock are reasonably accurate (relative to the configured `max-staleness`)

 ## Design decisions

  - Library choice was guided by those in the existing project (e.g. ember client to match ember server, munit for testing).
  I updated to approximately current versions where this was necessary due to incompatibility with my JVM or other upgrades.
+ (and because I wanted to use cats-effect 3 `MapRef`)
+    - I implemented my own caching logic on top of `MapRef` to show some coding; in a real product I would likely use an established caching library instead.
- - I switched the existing "dummy" implementation of `InstanceKindService#getAll` for one that calls the actual upstream API; I'm not sure whether this was intended in the requirements or not, but I felt it could cause confusion if the `instance-kinds` endpoint returned a different list of instance kinds from those that are accepted by the `prices` endpoint.
+ - I switched the existing "dummy" implementation of `InstanceKindService#getAll` for one that calls the actual upstream API; I'm not sure whether this was intended in the requirements or not, but it was necessary for the cache populator.
+    - Note that the `instance-kinds` endpoint has partially changed as a side effect; it now calls through to upstream.
+    If this API was part of the requirements then I would update it to share the cache (which is surprisingly awkward due to the API of `MapRef` being optimised for concurrent access to separate keys) but currently I consider it more of a debugging API
  - I implemented a combined `SmartcloudService` rather than a specific `SmartcloudPriceService`, as I wanted to share code between the implementation of the price call and the instance kind call.
 I kept the `InstanceKindService` and `InstanceDetailsService` interfaces separate so this is easy to change in the future if need be.
+ - Since the main goal of our "caching" is to reduce error responses to the end user rather than reduce load on upstream, I implemented `CachePopulatorService` that polls the upstream API regularly rather than a read-through cache.
+This way, the client will very rarely see an error (only if upstream was erroring for longer than `max-staleness`) and there is no occasional inconsistent behaviour on certain client calls (e.g. slow responses while we retry calling upstream).
+ - I had the `CachePopulatorService` execute its regular population calls via a `Stream` to align with what we were already doing in `Server`.
  - I followed the existing code structure arranged by "vertical" layer (`data`/`routes`/`services`).
 IMO it would be better to arrange the code by business/feature area.
  - I moved `Exception` into a common place and made an `ErrorHandling` "middleware" that recognises it.
 IME maintaining